tbeets/py-resin-docker/README.md

-# Hello World test of resin.io, a Raspberry Pi 2, and a Python/Flask web app for the device
+# Hello World test of resin.io, a Raspberry Pi 2, and a Python/Flask app container

 # Pre-Requisites